jakeboone02/js-cuint/README.md

-# C-like unsigned integers for Javascript
+# C-like unsigned integers for JavaScript

 ## Synopsis

-Javascript does not natively support handling of unsigned 32 or 64 bits integers.
+JavaScript does not natively support handling of unsigned 32- or 64-bit integers.
 This library provides that functionality, following C behaviour, enabling the writing of algorithms that depend on it.
 It was designed with performance in mind and tries its best to be as fast as possible.
 Any improvement is welcome!

 ## How it works

-An unsigned 32 bits integer is represented by an object with its first 16 bits (low bits) and its 16 last ones (high bits).
+An unsigned 32-bit integer is represented by an object with its first 16 bits (low bits) and its 16 last ones (high bits).
 All the supported standard operations on the unsigned integer are then performed transparently.

     e.g.
     10000010000100000100010000100010 (2182104098 or 0x82104422) is represented by: